 When they say they use the “collective results,” it doesn’t mean they take the average credit score of the applicants.
 Instead, they use their “lower mid score.”
 Each applicant has three scores—one from each major credit bureau—and the lender looks at the middle score for each.

-How do I keep the bad credit from ruining everything?
+How do you keep the bad credit from ruining everything?

 If it’s credit cards that are causing the problem, then get them paid off.
-Make sure the balances are under 30% of their high-limit because that plays a large role in your credit score.
-You can also help their credit by making them an authorized user on an account with good standing.
+Make sure the balances are under 30% of their high-limit because that plays a significant role in your credit score.
+You can also improve your spouse’s credit by making them an authorized user on an account with good standing.

 Leave your partner off the loan